Promises are JavaScript objects that represent the eventual result of an asynchronous operation.

-While the value is not yet available, the Promise stays in the pending state.
-Afterwards, it transitions to one of the two states: resolved or rejected.
+While the value is not yet available, the Promise stays pending.
+Afterward, it transitions to one of the two states: resolved or rejected.

 To create a new Promise object, we use the new